Italian Grilled Turkey Breast and Vegetables is a healthy dinner made entirely on the grill!

 I am so thankful it's grilling season!
 For us, it makes entertaining SO much easier.
 We have neighbors over often, and let the kids play while we fire up the grill.
 To keep the kitchen cool (and uncluttered), I do my best to have most of the meal made right on the grill!
 This Italian Grilled Turkey Breast and Vegetables recipe achieves just that; just a bit of prep in the kitchen, then the entire meal is grilled!

-I use Honeysuckle White Turkey Breast Cutlets, which are thinly sliced cuts of turkey breast.
+I used turkey breast cutlets,, which are thinly sliced cuts of turkey breast.
 To give them amazing flavor, I marinade them in Italian dressing for at least an hour before before throwing them on the grill.
 While the turkey cutlets marinade in the dressing, I light up the grill and get to work cutting up the vegetables.
-For this recipe, I typically use some summer squash (yellow or zucchini), whatever onion I have on hand, asparagus, grape tomatoes and mushrooms.a
+For this recipe, I typically use some summer squash (yellow or zucchini), whatever onion I have on hand, asparagus, grape tomatoes and mushrooms.

 Tips for Perfect Grilled Turkey Breast